breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 - [Mealy machines](https://en.wikipedia.org/wiki/Mealy_machine)
 - [Petri nets](https://en.wikipedia.org/wiki/Petri_net)

 Suppose we want to access the computation graph of a program from within the program itself.
 How could we accomplish that?
-We need a way to "reify" the graph (i.e. make it available at runtime), so that given any variable, we have some method (e.g. `y.graph()`) which programmatically returns its [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure), including upstream and downstream nodes.
+We need a way to "reify" the graph (i.e. make it available at runtime), so that given any variable `y`, we have some method `y.graph()` which programmatically returns its [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure), including upstream and downstream nodes.
 Depending on scope and granularity, this graph can expand very quickly, so efficiency is key.

 <center><a href="https://github.com/breandan/kotlingrad#dataflow-graphs"><img src="https://raw.githubusercontent.com/breandan/kotlingrad/master/samples/src/main/resources/lr_batch_loss_graph.svg" width="60%"/></a></center>

-With the advent of modern metaprogramming in languages like PyTorch and TensorFlow, such graphs are available to introspect at runtime.
-By tracing all operations (e.g. using operator overloading) on an intermediate data structure (e.g. stack, AST, or DAG), these DSLs are able to backpropogate error through a computation graph.
+With the advent of metaprogramming in domain specific languages like [TensorFlow](https://www.tensorflow.org/api_docs/python/tf/Graph) and [MetaOCaml](https://en.wikipedia.org/wiki/OCaml#MetaOCaml), such graphs are available to introspect at runtime.
+By tracing all operations (e.g. using operator overloading) on an intermediate data structure (e.g. stack, AST, or DAG), these DSLs are able to embed a programming language in another language.
 At periodic intervals, they may perform certain optimizations (e.g. constant propagation, common subexpression elimination) and emit an intermediate language (e.g. CUDA, webasm) for optimized execution on special hardware, such as a GPU.

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">This <a href="https://twitter.com/hashtag/GraphBLAS?src=hash&amp;ref_src=twsrc%5Etfw">#GraphBLAS</a> stuff is super exciting.
 Most graph algorithms can be expressed as linear algebra.
 Sparse matrix SIMD-backed graph algorithms lets us process orders-of-magnitude larger graphs.
 Similar to AD tools like Theano et al., this will give a huge boost to network science.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1277505360127983618?ref_src=twsrc%5Etfw">June 29, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

 Recent work in linear algebra and sparse matrix representations for graphs [shows us](https://doi.org/10.1137/1.9780898719918.ch5) how to treat many recursive graph algorithms as pure matrix arithmetic, thus benefiting from SIMD acceleration.
-Researchers are just beginning to explore how these techniques can be used to transform general-purpose programs into graphs.
-We anticipate this effort will require further engineering to develop an efficient encoder, but there is no fundamental obstacle for a common graph-based execution scheme.
+Researchers are just beginning to explore how these techniques can be used to [transform general-purpose programs](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) into graphs.
+We [anticipate](#roadmap) this effort will require further engineering to develop an efficient encoder, but see no fundamental obstacle for a common graph-based execution scheme.

 <!--A lot of the stuff in Graph Representation Learning is motivated by computational constraints.
 You can't instantiate the adjacency matrix, because it's too large, so you need all kinds of mathematical tricks to sum over or approximate it.
 But most graphs are sparse and have all kinds of symmetries.
 Finding the right graph embedding can get you real far...-->